-Expected credit losses amounting to QR 58.04 million (2023: QR 58.04 million) represent impairment charged against old outstanding receivables from related parties.
+Due from related parties are unsecured and non-interest bearing.
+These are collectible within the Group's against old outstanding receivables from related parties.
 The management believes that the pattern of repayment of this balance in the past suggests that it may take considerable time until collected.
 Therefore, recovery of any amount in future will be recognised as reversal of impairment provisions.

-Due to related parties

-Porent 2024 2023

-Parent QatarEnergy 368,254 284,638

-Joint venture QAFAC QAPCO - - 3,136 260

-Entity under common control Gulf Industrial Investment Company Al Koot Insurance and Reinsurance Company P.J.S.C.
+Due to related parties 2024 2023 Parent QatarEnergy 368,254 284,638 Joint venture QAFAC QAPCO - 3,136 260 Entity under common control Gulf Industrial Investment Company Al Koot Insurance and Reinsurance Company P.J.S.C.
 Qatar Fuel Company Q.P.S.C.
-3,719 457 37,276 2,130 8

-Affiliates GASAL Company Q.S.C.
+3,719 457 37,276 2,130 8 Affiliates GASAL Company Q.S.C.
 Bahrain Steel B.S.C.
 525 116,821 489,776 2,566 - 330,014